 I think what I’ve learned from this arduous journey is that there really is no perfect headphone.
 Much as we like to pretend otherwise, neutrality is not the be-all, end-all of audio.
 Some music, especially modern music, simply deflates when the tuning is flat.
 If you’re a genre omnivore, this is a problem when it comes to picking a single pair of headphones and sticking to them faithfully until your next big purchase.
 Perhaps this is the first step towards having one of those crazy-person headphone walls!

-On the Bluetooth horizon, we have the Beyerdynamic Aventho, the NAD HP70, and the PSB M4U 8.
+On the Bluetooth horizon, we have the Beyerdynamic Aventho and Amiron Wireless, the NAD HP70, the PSB M4U 8, and the Audio-Technica ANC700BT.
 In a year, I’d love to give these new contenders a listen and revisit my choice.
 The PX really is a great headphone, but it feels like it needs quite a bit more work and polish in order to excel as a Bluetooth all-arounder.